 1. Plan your online engagement

-To start developing your strategy you will need to:
+To start developing your strategy you will need to do the following.

 Confirm your mandate